bcdavasconcelos/cite-field/README.md

 Users of Quarto can install this filter as an extension with

-    quarto install extension bcdav/citefield
+    quarto install extension bcdavasconcelos/citefield

 and use it by adding `citefield` to the `filters` entry in their YAML header.
-To control the order of the filters, we will have to call citeproc from an external filter.
+As this filter must run AFTER, Citeproc will have to be called from an external filter to control the order of execution.
+For convenience, a `citeproc.lua` filter is already bundled with the extension.

 ``` yaml
 ---